JohnLCaron/rlauxe/docs/BettingRiskFunction.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/betting/BettingPayoffAssort1.0.html" rel="BettingPayoffAssort1">![BettingPayoffAssort1](plots/betting/BettingPayoffAssort1.0.png)</a>

-Plot 7 translates the payoff into a sample size, when there are no errors, using (payoff)^sampleSize = 1 / riskLimit and solving for sampleSize = -ln(riskLimit) / ln(payoff).
+Plot 7 translates the payoff into a sample size, using (payoff)^sampleSize = 1 / riskLimit and
+solving for sampleSize = -ln(riskLimit) / ln(payoff), for the various values of the error rates, as above.

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/betting/BettingPayoffSampleSize.html" rel="BettingPayoffSampleSize">![BettingPayoffSampleSize](plots/betting/BettingPayoffSampleSize.png)</a>

 The plot "error=0.0" is the equivilent to COBRA Fig 1, p.
 6 for risk=.05.
-This is the best that can be done, this is the minimum sampling size for the RLA.
+This is the best that can be done, the minimum sampling size for the RLA.
 Note that this value is independent of N, the number of ballots.

 See GenBettingPayoff.kt for the generation of these plots.